 Years ago, living the dairy-free life could really make you scream for ice cream.
 Basically, the only choice for vegans and the lactose intolerant was sorbet—um, not the same.

 Fortunately, with the nut milk craze came a whole freezer full of “nice creams” made with coconut milk, almond milk, and even cashew milk, all of which are super decadent and creamy.
 But just because there are so many options now doesn’t mean that they’re all equally healthy—or, for that matter, delicious.

 So the discerning team at Well+Good selflessly took it upon ourselves to try as many nice creams as we could, in order to vouch for the ones that are the absolute tastiest.
 (It’s a tough job, but….)
-We also got triple-board-certified nutritionist and FoodCoach founder Dana James, MS to help pinpoint the healthiest pints from the ones we sampled.
+We also got triple-board-certified nutritionist and FoodCoach founder and The Archetype Diet author Dana James, MS to help pinpoint the healthiest pints from the ones we sampled.

 Her guidelines: “Buy organic when you can, look for a clean ingredients list, and avoid ones made with non-organic corn oil and palm oil—corn is heavily sprayed with pesticide.
 You don’t want that in your body,” she says.
 “But most importantly, make sure it tastes good.
 Otherwise, what’s the point?”